Austionian/bl0g/content/posts/a_rust_blog_with_axum_htmx_and_cloudflare.md

 ## HTMX
 I [first learned about HTMX](/bl0g/a_solo_engineer_dreams_an_mvc) when I was writing Python web apps and read some article in the Django community about it.
-Not wanting to learn a JS framework, but also not wanting to write vanilla JS to perform AJAX requests, [HTMX](https://htmx.org) looked like the perfect solution.
-It was only after using that I realized how powerfull it was an SPA tool.
-I didn't think too much more of it though.
-It was neat and I enjoyed using it, but I didn't see myself using it more in the future.
+Not wanting to learn a JS framework, but also not wanting to write vanilla JS to perform AJAX requests, [HTMX](https://htmx.org) looked like nice middle ground.
+It was only after using it that I realized how powerfull it was an SPA tool.
+After finishing that project, though, I didn't think much more of it.
+HTMX was neat and
+I enjoyed using it, but I didn't see myself using it more in the future.
 It felt brittle and like something I would never use professionally.

 Then last August I noticed HTMX trending a lot on tech Twitter, especially among 'influential' JS developers.
 I had moved on from
-Python, Django, and Flask, have been in the trite Node, React SPA job.
-Seeing HTMX again made me curious to give another go.
-I essentially am surrounded by people who only think in SPA, client side everything.
+Python, Django, and Flask, had been working in a Node, React SPA job.
+Seeing HTMX again made me want to give it another go.
+I'm essentially stuck in a JS-SPA-client-side-everything job.
 What would I think of HTMX now?

 ...
 And wow!
 Has my thinking changed.
 I read [_Hypermedia Systems_](https://hypermedia.systems) and what HTMX has set out to solve makes incredibly good sense.
 Simplify state, embrace REST in its original sense.
 The fact that HTMX empowers backend developers to create